Macroeconomics: GDP Deflator

+Where the term $GDP^{ nom}$ captures nominal GDP, or the standard measure of the total value of goods and services in a given year at that year's prices. $GDP^{ real}$ captures real GDP, or the inflation-adjusted measure of all goods and services produced in the economy.

+A GDP deflator of 100 indicates neither inflation nor deflation.
+When the value exceeds 100, it indicates price inflation in the economy.
+Conversely, a GDP deflator below 100 indicates deflation.

+Measuring the supply of money

 Two common ways of determining the total money supply in an economy are M1 and M2.
 M2 consists of M1 plus a few other things.
 M1 is money that is liquid.
-Liquid refers to a financial asset being able to easily be converted into cash quickly and without losing a significant amount of value.
-This obviously includes cash but also things like coins, checking account deposits, etc. M2, however, includes time deposits, saving accounts, and money market mutual funds, which are not as liquid, in its measurement.
-It is important to know about the money supply as it affects interest rates and can also play a central role in monetary policy.
+Liquid refers to a financial asset that can be quickly converted into cash without significant loss of value.
+This obviously includes cash, coins, checking account deposits, and similar items.
+M2, however, includes time deposits, saving accounts, and money market mutual funds, which are not as liquid, in its measurement.
+It is important to understand the money supply, as it affects interest rates and plays a central role in monetary policy.

-The Money Multiplier equation shows how the bank can expand the money supply through taking in deposits and lending money.

-The Money Supply Reserve Multiplier equation is:
+The money multiplier equation shows how a bank can expand the money supply by taking in deposits and making loans.
+The money supply reserve multiplier equation is: